MicrosoftDocs/Viva/Viva/goals/multiple-alignment.md

 The Multiple Alignment feature in Viva Goals allows users to align a single OKR to two or more above it in the organization.

-Multiple Aligned objectives are easy to distinguish from the rest, just look for the double arrow icon.
+Multiple Aligned objectives are easy to distinguish from the rest; just look for the double arrow icon.

 ![multiple alignment icon.](../media/goals/4/412/a.jpg)